Indore Soybean, Soy oil, Soy meal Open - July 29

-- Soybean prices opened steady in Indore mandi today on limted buying support.
+- Soybean prices opened strong in Indore mandi today on poor availability's.

 Indore soybean prices (excluding 4 % VAT), in rupees/tone: